When Your Baby Is Born Without Parts of the Brain, Skull, or Scalp (Anencephaly): What to Know

 -

-Do not drink alcohol.
-There is no safe level of alcohol consumption during pregnancy.
+Do not drink alcohol during pregnancy.
+There's no safe level of alcohol use during pregnancy.

 -